Frontend system design interviews - the definitive guide

 Thinking in terms of how the user will actually use the system, and being able to visualize that, can help uncover edge cases and different user experiences you may need to take into consideration.

-For example when navigating away from an infinite scrolling list, when the user comes back would they expect the scroll position to be in the same spot of the list when they went back?
+For example, when navigating away from an infinite scrolling list, when the user comes back would they expect the scroll position to be in the same spot of the list when they went back?

 Thinking about the small details like this from the users first person experience can help uncover implementation details you’d need for a high quality solution.
 While you are not expected to solve every single problem or consideration that comes up, identifying potential problems ahead of time goes a long way.